 For those wondering why this is an issue:

-• You’re only supposed to actually be credited for a stay if you stay (or at least check-in), as phantom stays aren’t supposed to be allowed
+- You’re only supposed to actually be credited for a stay if you stay (or at least check-in), as phantom stays aren’t supposed to be allowed

-• I have to imagine that the hotel was selling incredibly low rates; hotels don’t pay Hyatt directly for crediting members elite nights, per se, but instead Hyatt takes a cut on revenue
+- I have to imagine that the hotel was selling incredibly low rates; hotels don’t pay Hyatt directly for crediting members elite nights, per se, but instead Hyatt takes a cut on revenue

-If the hotel had done this on a small scale, everyone would’ve probably gotten away with this.
+If the hotels had done this on a small scale, everyone would’ve probably gotten away with this.
 I remember back in Hyatt’s Faster Free Nights days, there were some people who knew the sales manager at their local Hyatt Place, and they’d negotiate a cheap rate, and that sales manager would allow “phantom” stays, and manually check them in.
 I didn’t do this, for the record, since I was happy just staying at my local Grand Hyatt, which was cheap.

-My take on this alleged situation
+My take on this alleged Hyatt fraud situation

-The poster’s version of what happened is interesting on a few levels.
+The poster’s version of what happened is interesting on a few levels:

-• They write it as if they’re just an independent observer with no skin in the game, when I suspect they may have been involved here
+- They write it as if they’re just an independent observer with no skin in the game, when I suspect they may have been involved here

-• They claim to have a suspicious amount of information, and I wonder how they reportedly have that?
+- They claim to have a suspicious amount of information, and I wonder how they reportedly have that?
 How do they know 2,000 people were involved?
 How do they know that Hyatt hasn’t punished the hotel, rather than just World of Hyatt members?

-• They state that people have been banned even if they didn’t do anything wrong, and just had stays credited manually, which again, I wonder where that information comes from
+- They state that people have been banned even if they didn’t do anything wrong, and just had stays credited manually, which again, I wonder where that information comes from

-• This version of events is just incredibly dramatized, like saying that this is “already causing significant unrest in China” (lol?) and calling Hyatt’s handling here “extremely unethical,” while not assigning any blame to the poor souls who who took advantage of this
+- This version of events is just incredibly dramatized, like saying that this is “already causing significant unrest in China” (lol?) and calling Hyatt’s handling here “extremely unethical,” while not assigning any blame to the poor souls who who took advantage of this

 This is purely speculation on my part, but my guess is that Hyatt is very much holding the hotel responsible here as well, if this is all as claimed.